angelhabs/support-page/index.md

 **Q: How do I cancel my subscription?**
 A: You can cancel your subscription anytime through your Apple ID account settings or through the "Manage Subscription" page in the app menu.
 To avoid being charged for the next billing period, cancel at least 24 hours before your current period ends.
 Here's how:
 1. Open Settings on your iPhone
-2. Tap your name at the top
+2. Tap your name at the top or Apple ID
 3. Tap "Subscriptions"
 4. Find "Angel Habs" and manage your subscription

 Alternatively, you can access subscription management through Menu → Manage Subscription in the app.
+You cannot cancel through the Angel Habs app, this must be done through the Apple App Subscriptions Manager.

 **Q: Can I get a refund?**
 A: Refunds are handled by Apple.
 Please contact Apple Support for refund requests.
 We cannot process refunds directly.